SenseiDeElite/agecord/DEVELOPMENT.md

 **typage**

-The most important library.
+"A TypeScript implementation of the age file encryption format, available as an npm package or as a bundled .js file."

 - First, download the desired version, which is generally the [latest release](https://github.com/FiloSottile/typage/releases/latest).
-- Upon unpacking it, create a entry.js inside the extracted folder:
+- Upon unpacking it, create a `entry.js` inside the extracted folder:
   ```js
   // entry.js
   export { Encrypter, Decrypter } from 'age-encryption';